 The purpose of the Master of Science in Marital and Family Therapy (MS MFT) degree is to prepare Christian individuals with professional clinical skills for licensure or certification as marital and family therapists.
-The curriculum is designed to meet the academic requirements of Sections 4980.37 and 4980.40 of the State of California Business and Professions Code, and is recognized by the California Board of Behavioral Sciences as meeting the educational requirements for licensure as a Marriage and Family Therapist.
-The training program requires a 10-15 month supervised practicum.
+The curriculum is designed to meet the academic requirements of Section 4980.36 or 4980.37 of the State of California Business and Professions Code, and is recognized by the California Board of Behavioral Sciences as meeting the educational requirements for licensure as a Marriage and Family Therapist.
+The curriculum for the MS MFT program offered at Fuller Southwest in Phoenix is designed to meet the requirements of Title 4, Chapter 6, Section R4-6-601 of the Arizona Administrative Code.
+The training program normally requires a 12-month supervised practicum.

-The purpose of the Master of Arts in Family Studies (M.A.
-FS) degree is to provide in-depth training in the knowledge and skills pertinent to preventative education and the enrichment of marriages and families.
+The purpose of the Master of Arts in Family Studies (MA FS) degree is to provide in-depth training in the knowledge and skills pertinent to preventative education and the enrichment of marriages and families.
 This degree is specifically designed for those who do not wish to pursue clinical training and licensure but wish to be trained to provide high quality psychoeducational intervention instead.